FalconNL93/WslToolbox/README.md

 WSL Toolbox is currently in development.
 Some features may not work as expected.

+## Note
+I am currently developing a new GUI for WSL Toolbox, this GUI will be maintained in the "new-gui" branch and will eventually replace the current GUI.

 ## Install

 Download WSL Toolbox via the [releases page](https://github.com/FalconNL93/WslToolbox/releases).
 Either choose the